microsoft/pxt/docs/blog/microbit/2024-update.md

-# MakeCode for micro:bit 2024 Update
+# MakeCode for the micro:bit 2024 Update

 **Posted on September 4, 2024 by [Jaqster](https://github.com/jaqster)**